 - Create a personal learning object repository.
 (This provides an alternative method to transferring content from semester to semester.)

 - Build a course from scratch with relevant materials shared by other Canvas users.

-- Gain reputation as a subject matter expert and content creator.
+- Gain a reputation as a subject matter expert and content creator.

 - Find resources by searching for a specific keyword, author, institution, or title.

 - Import resources into a Canvas course.
 Once the import to Canvas is complete, you can start using and customizing your resource.

 - Optionally share content with others.
 You can share with other Florida Institute of Technology instructors or with EVERYONE who uses Commons.